paulscherrerinstitute/sf_dia/README.md

 - Whatever happens, you have the reset method that returns you in the initial state.
 - When the detector stops sending data, the status is DETECTOR_STOPPED.
 Call STOP to close the backend and stop the writing.
+- When there is only the bsread writer still active, the status is BSREAD_STILL_RUNNING.
-- When the detector stops sending data, the backend and writer have completed, the status is FINISHED.
+- When the detector stops sending data, the backend, writer, and bsread writer have completed, the status is FINISHED.

 <a id="dia_configuration_parameters"></a>